 This approach fails because communities haven’t first crafted strong visions supported by community will.
 Navigating the complex communications landscape, understanding ownership, and operational risks, and creating functional business models always test the resolve of community leaders.
 It is important to generate buy-in before embarking on this monumental task.

 Communities need to be proactive and consider their approach with the end in mind.
 They must clearly articulate desired goals to shepherd the process from study to action.
 Complexity will give way to clarity when you spend enough time with the problem.

 The same can be said for community broadband.
 If you start with the proper visioning and problem analysis framework, it enables the community to move quickly to planning, design, and, if desired, operation of its preferred alternatives.

 PHASE I – VISIONING

 As with any journey, you need your starting point and destination.
-In this visioning process, begin with community engagement.
-It is essential that citizens, business owners, political bodies and anchor institutions (education, public safety, healthcare) are actively engaged in the visioning process to understand the community’s will and its tolerance for risk.
+This visioning process begins with community engagement.
+It is essential that citizens, business owners, political bodies, and anchor institutions (education, public safety, healthcare) are actively engaged in the visioning process to understand the community’s will and its tolerance for risk.

 When you take a holistic approach to community needs, you better understand community demand:

 - Right audiences; right questions: Combining statistically relevant surveys with on-site interviews with key contributors is a must in this process.

 - Leave no stone unturned: You must evaluate current fiber resources, analyze incumbent offerings, determine market demand, and understand public interest to establish a municipal broadband program.

 - Look beyond the city limits: Creating economies of scale can make broadband deployment both economically and politically more viable.
 Consider regional partnerships.